Exawind/nalu-wind/CONTRIBUTING.md

 ## Contributing code and documentation changes

 Contributions can take the form of bug fixes, feature enhancements, documentation updates.
-All updates to the repository is managed via [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests).
+All updates to the repository are managed via [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests).
 One of the easiest ways to get started is by looking at [open issues](https://github.com/Exawind/nalu-wind/issues) and contributing fixes,